audreyt/lith-ddblock/README.txt

 // $Id$

-Note: This is version RC5 of the module.
-Please test and review the module and post your issues on the project page http://drupal.org/project/ddblock to help improve the module.
+Note: This is a development version after RC6 of the module for testing purpose only.
+Don't use it to replace RC6.
+Please test and review the module and post your issues in the issue queue of the module http://drupal.org/project/issues/ddblock to test and improve the module, so we can release a new version.
+The module is tested by us and should work properly, although we are sure bugs can be found and there are a lot of code improvements possible.

 SUMMARY